-- To train students in analyzing real life scenarios considering all factors - To educate the students on principles of mathematical problems and problem solving methods - To train students for campus placements - To make students adept in applying appropriate logic and shortcuts to solve the problems in the least possible time.
+1. To train students in analyzing real life scenarios considering all factors.

+2: To educate the students on principles of mathematical problems and problem solving methods.

+3: To train students for campus placements

+4: To make students adept in applying appropriate logic and shortcuts to solve the problems in the least possible time.

-After thorough learning of Quantitative Aptitude and Reasoning, a student:
+After thorough learning of Quantitative Aptitude and Reasoning, a student be able to

-- CO 1: Prepare well for clearing Quantitative Aptitude and Reasoning tests for campus Placements - CO 2: Critically evaluate various real life situations by resorting to Analysis of key issues and factors. - CO 3: Demonstrate various principles involved in solving mathematical problems and there by reducing the time taken for performing job functions.
+CO1: Prepare well for clearing Quantitative Aptitude and Reasoning tests for campus Placements

+CO2: Critically evaluate various real life situations by resorting to Analysis of key issues and factors.

+CO3: Demonstrate various principles involved in solving mathematical problems and thereby reducing the time taken for performing job functions.